Average Kitten Insurance Cost (2026 Report)

 Breed

 Breed is the second-strongest factor affecting kitten insurance costs because insurers can predict hereditary health risks with high reliability using historical claims data.
-Persian and Himalayan kittens, for example, develop polycystic kidney disease and respiratory complications tied to their flat facial structure, often requiring intervention before age 3.
-Scottish Folds show cartilage abnormalities affecting joints and ears throughout their lives, while Maine Coons exhibit hypertrophic cardiomyopathy at rates above average.
+Persians and Himalayans, for example, develop polycystic kidney disease and respiratory complications tied to their flat facial structure and often need intervention before age 3.
+Scottish Folds develop cartilage abnormalities in their joints and ears throughout their lives.
+Maine Coons have higher-than-average rates of hypertrophic cardiomyopathy.

-Breed-based premium variation is substantial: Bombay kittens cost 16% below the national average, while Serengeti kittens run 25% above the national average, reflecting breed-specific claim patterns insurers use to set pricing.
-Domestic shorthairs and mixed-breed kittens generally cost less to insure because they show a lower incidence of breed-specific conditions and benefit from broader genetic variation.
+Bombay kittens cost 16% below the national average, and Serengeti kittens run 25% above it.
+Insurers base that 41% difference on breed-specific claim patterns.
+Domestic shorthairs and mixed-breed kittens cost less to insure because they show a lower incidence of breed-specific conditions and benefit from broader genetic variation.

 locationPin icon